microsoft/dotnet/Documentation/compatibility/wpf-pointer-based-touch-stack.md

 Removing this or setting the value to false will turn this optional stack off.

-Please note that this stack is available only on Windows 10 Creators Update and above.
+Note that this stack is available only on Windows 10 Creators Update and above.

 ### Affected APIs
 Not detectable via API analysis